Please update your Flash player to see this menu.

 2.)
 Carlsbad: The Forum at Carlsbad is a cute, small-sized outdoor mall in the Encinitas/Leucadia area which offers consumers a number of high-quality shopping choices.
 Dining at one of the center's restaurants is another activity that visitors enjoy.

 4.)
-El Cajon: Westfield Parkway is a handy mall in El Cajon...and one of the first full-service shopping centers that visitors encounter after road tripping into greater San Diego along Interstate 8...as many people do.
+El Cajon: Parkway Plaza is a handy mall in El Cajon...and one of the first full-service shopping centers that visitors encounter after road tripping into metro San Diego along Interstate 8...as many people do.
 Known for its moderately priced stores, you'll find quite the gamut of merchandise here...from Walmart to Macy's.
+To help you plan your route, here's a helpful Google map to the Parkway Plaza mall.

 7.)
 San Diego/Downtown: Horton Plaza, a zany outdoor mall in the heart of Downtown San Diego, makes a great addition to any tourist's itenerary.
 Will you be attending meetings at the San Diego Convention Center?
 Visiting Westfield's Horton Plaza Mall will make a fun outing for you which won't require having a car.
 Horton Plaza one of the few California malls that can boast of hosting a live theater company.